damko/phpteamup/README.md

 **Note:**

-Jenny's statement could also be any open source ticket, for instance, one of those tagged "Easy Pick"
+Monalisa's statement could also be any open source ticket, for instance, one of those tagged "Easy Pick"

 ## References